appgate/sdp-k8s-injector/README.md

 Remember you can already control ingress access to specific Kubernetes workloads using the URL access feature (HTTP up action type).

 ## Requirements

+### Tool Requirements
 The following tools are required to install the SDP Kubernetes Client:
 * helm v3.7.0+ - https://helm.sh/docs/intro/install/
 * kubectl - https://kubernetes.io/docs/tasks/tools/#kubectl

+### SDP Requirements
+SDP Kubernetes Client requires several configuration on the SDP Controller:
+* Service User License
+  * 1 Service User license is consumed per Kubernetes workload (e.g. Deployment)
+  * 10 inactive Service User is created at the initialization of the Identity Service
+* Device ID
+  * 1 IP is assigned from the IP Pool for every pod in the Kubernetes workload.
+  * Each pod is assigned a UUID by the Device ID Service.
+UUIDs are reused if the pod is restarted.
+* User
+  * `Service User Management Preset` for its Admin Role, which includes the following privileges:
+    * View all Service Users tagged with `k8s`
+    * Create all Service Users with default tag `k8s`
+    * Edit all Service Users tagged with `k8s`
+    * Delete all Service Users tagged with `k8s`
+    * View all Client Profiles tagged with `k8s`
+    * Create all Client Profiles with default tag `k8s`
+    * Edit all Client Profiles tagged with `k8s`
+    * Delete all Client Profiles tagged with `k8s`
+  * If the Admin API is protected behind SDP, the user additionally needs
+    * Policy/Entitlement to access the DNS `ALLOW TCP up  to <INTERNAL CONTROLLER IP> - port 53`
+    * Policy/Entitlement to access the Admin API `ALLOW TCP up to <HOSTNAME> - port 8443`

 ## Getting Started
 > Browse the available versions on [Appgate GitHub Container Registry](https://github.com/appgate/sdp-k8s-client/pkgs/container/charts%2Fsdp-k8s-client)